Gabriel-Mwenga-Nguli/creme-collections/DATA_SETUP.md

 # Firestore Data Setup for Creme Collections

-**NOTE:** The application is currently running in a **frontend-only simulation mode**.
-These instructions are for when you connect the application to a live Firebase backend and do not need to be followed for the current UI development phase.

----

-For your Creme Collections application to display products correctly, especially on category and subcategory pages, you need to have well-structured data in your Firestore database, specifically in a collection named `products`. all the reason to take th
+For your Creme Collections application to display products correctly, especially on category and subcategory pages, you need to have well-structured data in your Firestore database, specifically in a collection named `products`.

-Your project now uses local images from the `/public/images/` directory.
+Your project uses local images from the `/public/images/` directory.
 When adding products, ensure your image paths reflect this structure (e.g., `/images/products/my-product-image.png`).
-For the sample data below, we'll use some generic images from `/public/images/banners/` to get you started.
+For the sample data below, we'll use some generic images to get you started.

 Follow these steps to add sample product data through the Firebase Console:

 ## 1. Access Firestore Database

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
-2. Select your Firebase project (e.g., "cremecollections").
+2. Select your Firebase project.
 3. In the left-hand navigation pane, click on **Build > Firestore Database**.
-4. If you haven't used Firestore before in this project, you might be prompted to create a database.
-Choose "Start in test mode" for now if you're just developing (you can secure it later with security rules).
-Select a Cloud Firestore location.

-## 2. Create the `products` Collection (if it doesn't exist)
+## 2. Create the `products` Collection

 1. Once in the Firestore Data viewer, click on **+ Start collection**.
 2. For "Collection ID", enter `products`. **This must be exactly `products` (lowercase).**